-Spain had been on my bucket list for a long while, but planning a trip to Spain and Portugal was a nightmare - because as usual, we tried to do too much in a short space of time.
+Spain had been on my bucket list for a long while, but planning a trip to Spain and Portugal was not easy - because as usual, we tried to do too much in a short space of time.
 We decided to add Portugal to our itinerary because it was a country we wanted to visit too.
 It is also covered by the Schengen visa and it lies next to Spain.

 Our dates had to be within the school holidays because we were travelling with our children, but I was reluctant to travel to Europe in winter, because I don’t handle ultra-cold weather too well.
-But then, my research on Tripadvisor and other sites revealed that summers in Spain are over-crowded, making accommodation more expensive and queues too long.
+I did a lot of research on Tripadvisor and other Spain Travel Guides , and discovered that summers in Spain are over-crowded, making accommodation more expensive and queues too long.
 So we bit the bullet and went ahead.

 We decided to book tickets from Johannesburg to Barcelona, Spain but leave from Porto in Portugal.
 In my experience the earlier you book, the better the prices.
 As Discovery Vitality members, we used our Emirates Vitality discount to book our flights.
 We changed planes in Dubai on the way there, and spent 3 nights in Dubai on the way back.

 Once we had booked our tickets, we had to apply for Schengen visas from the Spanish embassy, which was a schlep in itself.
 Here is my post on how to apply for a Spanish visa.

 Then we had to plan our itinerary.
 We allocated 14 days to see the main sights in Spain and Portugal - two days to each of the cities.
 I used Google Maps to plot our route by plugging in the cities we wanted to visit, and working out the best order in which to visit them.